LuigiMiazzo17/unitn-programmazione2/README.md

+# Programmazione 2

-This is Miazzo Luigi's repository for the course of "Programmazione 2" @ uniTN, Prof. Ronchetti Marco.
+This is Miazzo Luigi's repository for the course "Programmazione 2" @ uniTN Informatica, Prof. Ronchetti Marco, A.A.
+2021/2022.